xLaszlo/CQ4DS-notebook-sklearn-refactoring-exercise/INSTRUCTIONS.md

 - Write script to create virtual environment
 - Write the first `requirements.txt`

+You can select a different `setuptools` version or pin the package versions.
 ### Step 02: Code setup

 - Write python script stub with `typer`
 - Write shell script to execute the python script

+`Typer` is an amazing tool that turns any python script into shell scripts.
+Here we use it for future-proofing because at the moment there are no CLI arguments.

+The program will be defined in a class that is instantiated by the `main()` function and call its main `run()` entry point.
+The `main()` function will be called by `typer` to pass any CLI parameters.
+This setup will allow us to create a "plugin" architecture and construct different behaviour (e.g.: normal, test, production) in different main functions.
+This is a form of "Clean Architecture" where the code (the class) is independent of the infrastructure that calls it (`main()`) more on this: [Clean Architecture: How to structure your ML projects to reduce technical debt (PyData London 2022)](https://laszlo.substack.com/p/slides-for-my-talk-at-pydata-london).
 ### Step 03: Move code out of the notebook

 - Copy-paste everything into the `run()` function

+First step is to get started.
+There will be plenty of steps to structure the code better.
 ### Step 04: Move over the tests

-- Copy paste tests and testing code into the `run()` function
+- Copy paste tests and testing code from the notebook in `Step00` into the `run()` function.

+This will implement very simple end-to-end testing which is less effort than unit testing given that the code is not really in a testable state.
+It caches the value of some variables and the next time you run the code it will compare it to this cache.
+If they match you didn't change the behaviour of the code with the last change.
+If your intentions was indeed to change the behaviour, verify from the output of the `AssertionError` that the changes are working as intended.
+If they are, delete the chaches and rerun the code to generate new reference values.
+The tests should be such that if they fail they produce meaningful differences.
+So instead of aggregate statistics (like an F1 score) test the datasets itself.
+That way even small changes won't go undetected.
+Once the code is refactored you can write different type of tests but that's a different story.
 ### Step 05: Decouple from the database

 - Write `SQLLoader` class
 - Move database related code into it
 - Replace database calls with interface calls in `run()`

 This is a typical example of the Adapter Pattern.
 Instead of directly calling the DB, we access it through an intermediary preparing for establishing "Loose Coupling" and "Dependency Inversion".
+In Clean Architecture the main code (the `run()` function) shouldn't know where the data is coming from, just what the data is.
+This will bring flexibility because this adapter can be replaced with another one that has the same interface but gets the data from a file.
+After that you can run your main code without a database which makes it more testable.
+More on this: [You only need 2 Design Patterns to improve the quality of your code in a data science project](https://laszlo.substack.com/p/you-only-need-2-design-patterns-to).
 ### Step 06: Decouple from the database

 - Create loader propery and argument in `TitanicModelCreator.__init__()`
 - Remove the database loader instantiation from the `run()` function
 - Update `TitanicModelCreator` construction to create the loader there

 This will enable for the `TitanicModelCreator` to load data from any source for example files.
 Preparing to build a test context for rapid iteration.
+After you created the adapter class, this will do the decoupling.
+This is an example of "Dependency Injection", when a property of your main code is not written into the main body of the code but instead "plugged in" at constrcution time.
+The benefit of Dependency Injection is that you can change the behaviour of your code without rewriting it by purely changing its construction.
+As the saying goes: "Complex behaviour is constructed not written."
+Dependency Injection Principle is the `D` in the famed `SOLID` principles, and arguably the most important.
 ### Step 07: Write testing dataloader

 - Write a class that loads the required data from files